kimbasabingoye/kimbasabingoye.github.io/_portfolio/toll-plazza-simulator.md

 ## Project Overview

 This project simulates a dynamic toll plaza management system that handles vehicle traffic efficiently through various toll booths.
-The system is designed to demonstrate real-time traffic management and processing of vehicles, providing an engaging experience for users and insights into the functionality of toll plazas.
+The system is designed to demonstrate real-time traffic management and processing of vehicles.

 [Code Repository](https://github.com/kimbasabingoye/toll-plaza-simulator)